ohdsi-studies/SemaglutideNvamd/README.md

 To get started, you will want to download the study code in this repository to your local machine.
 Instructions for downloading are found [here](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#downloading-source-code-archives-from-the-repository-view).
-In this guide, we will assume that you have downloaded the .ZIP archive to **`D:/git/ohdsi-studies/SemaglutideNaion`.**
+In this guide, we will assume that you have downloaded the .ZIP archive to **`D:/git/ohdsi-studies/SemaglutideNvamd`.**

 ## Restore the execution environment

-[Use RStudio to open the project file](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects#:~:text=There%20are%20several%20ways%20to,Rproj).) `SemaglutideNaion.Rproj` which is found in the root directory of `D:/git/ohdsi-studies/SemaglutideNaion` (or wherever you opted to download the study package).
+[Use RStudio to open the project file](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects#:~:text=There%20are%20several%20ways%20to,Rproj).) `SemaglutideNvamd.Rproj` which is found in the root directory of `D:/git/ohdsi-studies/SemaglutideNaion` (or wherever you opted to download the study package).
 When you open the project, you will see the following: